Jacksonville Probate Attorney

 The court then issues Letters of Administration, which is a document that gives the probate attorney authority to settle the estate.
 If a will is in place, it must be filed with the court to be proven valid.

-Under the court’s supervision, the probate attorney will then:
+Under the court’s supervision, the probate attorney will:

 - Gather and take inventory of the decedent’s assets